Likelihood methods for CMB experiments: Statistics of the Cosmic Microwave Background

 \subsection{Statistics of CMB temperature field -- Exact likelihood in harmonic space}

-The CMB temperature field $T(\vec{x},\hat{p},\tau)\!=\!\bar{T}(\tau)\left[1+\Theta(\vec{x},\hat{p},\tau)\right]$ observed in a given direction $\hat p$ is defined at every point $(\vec x, \tau)$ in space and time.
-The field has been decomposed in an isotropic background value $\bar{T}(\tau)$ and a small perturbation, the anisotropy field $\Theta(\vec{x},\hat{p},\tau)=(T-\bar{T})/\bar{T}$.
-Anisotropies are a result of a Gaussian random process originated from quantum fluctuations in the early Universe.
-Assuming a given cosmological model, we cannot directly predict the particular realisation of the temperature field.
-Instead, we shall infer statistical properties of the observed perturbation field.
+The CMB temperature field $T(\vec{x},\hat{n},\tau)\!=\!\bar{T}(\tau)\left[1+\Theta(\vec{x},\hat{n},\tau)\right]$ observed\footnote{In this section, ``observed'' stands for what would be observed in the idealised situation considered here, i.e., negligible instrumental noise and absence of contaminants of any kind.
+A more proper term would be ``realised'', but in this context we avoid to use it as we reserve it for simulated CMB sky signals.} in a given direction $\hat n$ is defined at every point $(\vec x, \tau)$ in space and time.
+The field has been decomposed in an isotropic background value $\bar{T}(\tau)$ and a small perturbation, the anisotropy field $\Theta(\vec{x},\hat{n},\tau)=(T-\bar{T})/\bar{T}$.
+Anisotropies are assumed to be the result of a Gaussian random process originated from quantum fluctuations in the early Universe.
+The observed temperature field generated by scalar fluctuations is a linear operator acting on three-dimensional perturbation fields:

+where $\xi(\vec{k})$ is the primordial curvature perturbation, and the source function $S_T^{(s)}$ for scalar temperature fluctuations is a linear combination of the cosmological perturbation fields (see Ref. \cite{Zaldarriaga:1996xe} for the explicit expression).
+A similar expression holds for temperature fluctuations generated by tensor perturbations \cite{Zaldarriaga:1996xe}.
+In Eq.~(\ref{eq:linearop}), we have suppressed the $\tau$ and $\vec{x}$ dependence in $\Theta$ as we are implicitly assuming that the temperature field is observed in a given position at a fixed point in time.